richmahn/en_tn/mrk/14/intro.md

 Jesus refers to himself as the "Son of Man" in this passage.

-##### Abba #####
+##### Abba, Father #####
-This is a word in Aramaic.
-Mark does not "translate" this word into Greek but chooses to "transliterate" or transfer it into Greek by substituting Greek letters for Aramaic letters.
-The translators of the ULB and UDB have not translated this word either.
-The translator should try to form the sounds of this word without translating its meaning.
+"Abba" is an Aramaic word.
+It was an informal, loving way to refer to  a person's father in ancient Israel.
+Mark "transliterates" its sounds by writing them with Greek letters, and then gives its meaning.
+(See: [[rc://en/ta/man/translate/translate-transliterate]])

 ##### "I am" #####
 This is a reference to the name of God, Yahweh.
 Jesus is explicitly claiming to be Yahweh.
 (See: [Mark 14:62](./60.md) and [[rc://en/ta/man/translate/figs-explicit]])